theseus-os/theseus-os.github.io/posts/2022-06-21-wasmtime-complete-no_std-port.md

 ## 1. Summary of `wasmtime`'s key parts

-The diagram below shows the major components of `wasmtime`[^1] and their dependencies, with a focus on those that *did not already support `no_std`* when our work began or required other forms of modification.
+The diagram below depicts the above major components of `wasmtime`[^1] and their dependencies, with a focus on those that *did not already support `no_std`* when our work began or required other forms of modification.
 This intentionally excludes ubiquitous dependencies like error handling, heap allocation, and logging to keep the graph legible (...ish).
+Note that the project also contains many other crates that realize optional features, such as module caching, fibers, etc, but these (and `wasmtime-cli`) aren't necessary for an initial port.

+TODO: use better formatting and coloring for the nodes/edges of this diagram.
+Also, create a key/legend for what the arrow and nodes and subgraphs represent.

 ```mermaid